nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 ## Podcast information

 Once you've installed **Podcaster** in your Eleventy project, the next step is to provide it with information about your podcast — the title, the owner, the category, the subcategory and so on.
-The easiest way to do this is to put all the information in your data directory in a `podcast.json` file.
+The easiest way to do this is to put the information in your data directory in a `podcast.json` file.

 Here's an example.